- About Membership

 ABA takes any violation of this policy very seriously.
-Accordingly, participants who violate this policy may, in the judgment and discretion of ABA, be asked to stop; may be expelled from an ABA event, without refund if applicable; may be prevented from attending future ABA events; and may have ABA membership revoked after notification to the member, opportunity for the member to respond, and review by the ABA Board.
+Accordingly, participants who violate this policy can, in the judgment and discretion of ABA, be blocked or expelled from an ABA event, without refund if applicable; can be prevented from attending future ABA events; and/or can have ABA membership revoked after notification to the member, opportunity for the member to respond, and review by the ABA Board.

-If you are being harassed, observe someone else being harassed, or have concerns about potential violations of this policy, please notify ABA event organizers immediately.
-In the case of an emergency, call 911, hotel/venue security, and/or a community safety alternative as provided by ABA for each event, whichever feels safest for you.
-In all other cases, whether virtual or in-person, if an appropriate ABA representative is not readily available, you can email firstname.lastname@example.org, or text that email address, and ABA will respond to you as soon as possible.
-ABA will take all appropriate action in response to protect anyone affected by violations of this policy.
+If you are being harassed, observe someone else being harassed, or have concerns about potential violations of this policy, please notify ABA staff immediately.
+In the case of an in-person emergency, call 911, hotel/venue security, and/or a community safety alternative as provided by ABA for each event, whichever feels safest for you.
+In all other cases, whether virtual or in-person, if an appropriate ABA representative is not readily available, email firstname.lastname@example.org, or text that email address, and ABA will respond to you as soon as possible.
+ABA will take all appropriate action to protect anyone affected by violations of this policy.

 All reports are confidential except to the extent that the ABA staff person taking a report may need to involve other event staff or ABA management to ensure that a report is properly managed and that the appropriate action is taken to protect the individual reporting a violation, or others.
 All efforts will be made to keep reports confidential though and the number of people involved in following up on any reports will be limited as much as possible.
 ABA will only involve law enforcement or security at a victim’s request.